 Abramson Senior Care’s internationally recognized Polisher Research Institute (PRI) has a longstanding partnership with the Penn State College of Nursing Program for Person-Centered Living Systems of Care (PPCLSC) to spur innovation and collaboration among care providers, researchers, faculty and students.
 Kimberly VanHaitsma, Ph.D., serves as Senior Research Scientist at PRI as well as Professor and Director of PPCLSC at Penn State.
-The goal of the partnership is to bridge the translational divide between research and practice in effective new ways that improve quality of life and wellbeing for older adults who receive long term services and supports in all settings of care.
+The goal of the partnership is to bridge the translational divide between research and practice in effective new ways that improve quality of life and wellbeing for older adults who receive senior care services and supports.

 The Program for Person-Centered Living Systems of Care (PPCLSC) is an academic initiative and collaborative partnership between the Penn State College of Nursing Center of Geriatric Nursing Excellence and the Polisher Research Institute of Abramson Senior Care.

-PPCLSC’s mission is to be a leader in person-centered care research as well as to educate a professionally diverse workforce and apply person-centered, evidence-based practices across the long-term care continuum.
+PPCLSC’s mission is to be a leader in person-centered care research as well as to educate a professionally diverse workforce and apply person-centered, evidence-based practices across the senior care continuum.

 Penn State Program for Person-Centered Living Systems of Care: